dentarg/postgres/README.md

 # postgres

 `dentarg/postgres` is an [composite run steps action] that starts PostgreSQL in the GitHub Action VM and creates a user and a database.
-You can then connect to the database over the "local socket" using the address found in environment variable `POSTGRES_URL`.
+You can then connect to the database using the address found in environment variable `POSTGRES_URL`.

 ```yaml
 jobs: